South African National Accreditation System: Blood transfusion

 The primary goal of a blood transfusion facility is the transfusion of safe units of blood.
 Accreditation plays a vital role in ensuring that the personnel involved in all the activities (such as donor registration, blood collection, testing, processing and storage) of a blood transfusion service are competent and that national and/or international standards are being adhered to.

 Pharmaceutical

-The South African pharmaceutical industry is regarded as the largest in Africa, constituting about 33% of all the pharmaceutical sales in Africa.
-The pharmaceutical or medicine industry is regarded as one of the best areas for business investment.
-Furthermore, it plays a vital role in fighting numerous diseases that are ravaging our country, such as TB, HIV and AIDS.
+The South African pharmaceutical industry is one of the largest in Africa.
+The pharmaceutical or medicine industry, is one of the most returning areas for business investment.
+Furthermore, it plays a vital role in fighting numerous diseases in South Africa, such as TB, HIV and AIDS.

 Inspection bodies

 Inspection mainly operates within the regulatory domain where regulators and citizens need to be confident that inspection bodies, especially those inspecting health and safety issues in accordance with the Occupational Health and Safety (OHS) Act, are competent to do so.
 This also applies to bodies that are required to ensure the protection of consumers, such as the National Regulator for Compulsory Specification (NRCS) and those required under the IPAP, for example, nuclear inspection and measurement and verification agencies.